Do probiotics survive to reach the gut alive?

 If you find a probiotic product that constantly receives positive independent reviews and feedback, then this is another indication that the live cultures it contains are surviving their journey through the stomach and thriving as part of their host's resident microflora.

 After all, the only thing that is important is whether or not the product works and brings health benefits.
 So why not conduct your own mini human trials and see which product works best for you.
-Take a look at our probiotic myths for more information.
+Take a look at our probiotic myths for more information on this topic.

 1. Gaisford, S., & Fredua-Agyeman, M., (2014) ‘Comparative survival or commercial probiotic formulations: test in biorelevant gastric fluids and real time measurements using microcalorimetry’, Beneficial Microbes.